angristan/the-movie-finder/README.md

 ## Issue

 I put the link of the app in production that DOESN'T work...
+Désolé.
-Désolé That's why I took a GIF as demo of my app, locally.
+That's why I took a GIF as demo of my app, locally.

 ![demo gif](http://g.recordit.co/RHxJfM0Mx6.gif)